 This course provides a fundamental knowledge of the distinguishing characteristics of not-for-profit and governmental accounting.
 It covers basic accounting terminology and financial statements, an overview of current FASB and GASB requirements, in addition to discussions of grant management, fund accounting, net asset classifications, and donations.
-Prerequisite: ACCT& 201 with a minimum grade of C. (UE)
+Prerequisite: ACCT& 201 with a "C" grade or better.
+(UE)